dpplweb/dppl-content/_posts/cheryl/0306-01-01-kids-events.md

 From board games to video games, gaming is a staple at the library.
 We celebrate International Games Day every November, have Family Game Night each Thursday, and other gaming opportunities.

 ###Science and Technology
 No matter the age we have science and technology programs for all children.
+Little Learners for the little ones, Tech DIY for 4th-8th graders, and our Annual Family Science Expo are a small sample of some of the science and technology programs you'll find at the library.

+Whatever the interest, whatever the age, the Youth Services department makes sure to create, present, and host a wide range of entertaining and educational programing.
+Be sure to check out our calendar for all upcoming programs.